eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 + Research Scientist, Safety
 	- The Safety Systems team is responsible for various safety work to ensure our best models can be safely deployed to the real world to benefit the society.
 The work encompasses a wide range of research and engineering projects from detection to model training to model evaluation and red-teaming, aiming to reduce unwanted use cases and ensure model behavior within our safety standard and legal compliance.
 The Safety Systems team is at the forefront of OpenAI's mission to build and deploy safe AGI, driving our commitment to AI safety and fostering a culture of trust and transparency.
 	- We seek to learn from deployment and distribute the benefits of AI, while ensuring that this powerful tool is used responsibly and safely.
 Safety is more important to us than unfettered growth.
 	- OpenAI is seeking a senior researcher with passion for AI safety and experience in safety research.
 Your role will set directions for research to enable and empower safe AGI and work on research projects to make our AI systems safer, more aligned and more robust to adversarial or malicious use cases.
-You will play a critical role in shaping how a safe AI system should look like in the future at OpenAI, making a significant impact on our mission to build and deploy safe AGI.
+You will play a critical role in shaping how a safe AI system should look like in the future at OpenAI, making a significant impact on our mission to build and deploy ***safe AGI***.
 	- Set the research directions and strategies to make our AI systems safer, more aligned and more robust.
-	- Conduct state-of-the-art research on AI safety topics such as RLHF, adversarial training, robustness, and more.
+	- Conduct state-of-the-art research on AI safety topics such as ***RLHF, adversarial training, robustness***, and more.
 	- Coordinate and collaborate with cross-functional teams, including T&S, legal, policy and other research teams, to ensure that our products meet the highest safety standards.
 	- Actively performing safety audits on AI/ML models and systems, identifying areas of risk and proposing mitigation strategies.
 	- Ph.D. in computer science, machine learning, or a related field, with 5+ years of related research experience.
-	- Experience in the field of AI safety, working on topics like RLHF, adversarial training, robustness, fairness & biases, is extremely advantageous.
+	- Experience in the field of AI safety, working on topics like ***RLHF, adversarial training, robustness, fairness & biases***, is extremely advantageous.
 	- Experience in safety work for AI model deployment is a big plus.
 	- Care deeply about AI safety and motivated by work to make the cutting edge AI models safer for real world use;
 	- In-depth understanding of deep learning research and/or strong engineering skills is critical for the success of the role.